othneildrew/nature-gift-photography/README.md

 # Nature's Gift

-This project showcases a beautiful photo gallery built purely with HTML5, CSS3, and JavaScript - no frameworks or libraries where used.
+This project showcases a beautiful photo gallery built with HTML5, CSS3, and jQuery.
 All images are credited to [https://unsplash.com](https://unsplash.com).

 ## Follow Me On Other Social Platforms